SamuelRott/data-visualization/README.md

 ## Ideas

-1. only get channels active in last 30days
+1. only get channels active in last 30 days
+2. get most added track the last 30 days
+3. how many tracks added the last 30 days

 ## Scripts